Dimitris Giannoulis: PAOK

 Giannoulis joined Super League club PAOK in 2014.
-In his time with PAOK since 2014, Giannoulis has made 74 appearances for the Greek Super League outfit, scoring twice and creating ten assists, even picking up a league title and Greek Cup winners' medal in the 2018-2019 season.
+In his time with PAOK since 2014, Giannoulis has made 74 appearances for the Super League, scoring twice and creating ten assists, even picking up a league title and Greek Cup winners' medal in 2019.

 Loan moves

-He spent time on loan at Football League club Pierikos and then at Veria, where his performances earned him the Nova Sports 2015–16 Super League Rookie of the Year award.
+He spent time on loan at Football League club, Pierikos and then at Veria, where his performances earned him the Nova Sports 2015–16 Super League Rookie of the Year award.
 He then extended his contract with PAOK until 2020.
 Further loan spells followed, first at Cypriot club Anorthosis, and then back in the Super League with Atromitos, where he was a regular for 18 months.

-Return to PAOK
+Back to PAOK

 In December 2018, PAOK turned down a €2.2 million offer from French Ligue 1 club Rennes, and recalled the player from loan.
 He finally made his league debut for PAOK on 10 February 2019 as a second-half substitute against Olympiacos, and made eight appearances in what remained of their 2018–19 season.

 Giannoulis scored after 87 minutes of PAOK's 2019–20 Europa League play-off second leg to give his side a 3–2 win on the night, but opponents Slovan Bratislava progressed on away goals after the scores finished 3–3 on aggregate.